Discover the 6 best methods to measure body fat percentage accurately. Learn their advantages, limitations, and importance for your fitness journey.

 Limitations:

-BIS is an advanced version of BIA that uses multiple frequencies of electrical current to analyze body composition.
-By examining impedance values at different frequencies, BIS can provide more accurate measurements of body fat and lean mass.
+BIS is an advanced form of BIA that uses multiple frequencies of electrical current to analyze body composition.
+As it measures impedances at various frequencies, BIS gives more accurate measures of fat and lean tissue.

 Advantages: